• Skip to main content

 Matcheetawin Discovery Hiking Trails map

-The Matcheetawin Discovery Hiking Trails (located twenty-seven kilometres north of Fort McMurray) offer various directions to explore.
+The Matcheetawin Discovery Hiking Trails (located 27 kilometres north of Fort McMurray) offer various directions for exploration.
 A picnic area is available at the base, close to the parking lot and outhouses.
 Further to the east, a viewpoint of Wood Bison sculptures can be seen.
-If you walk north from there, the trail brings you to Sagow Pematosowin meaning living in peaceful co-existence with the land.
-Further north west, there are two loops: upper and middle trail.
-The outer three-kilometre loop is longer and the middle 0.8 kilometre loop is much smaller.
-To hike the entire area, it took me approximately one hour and fifteen minutes.
+If you walk north from there, the trail brings you to Sagow Pematosowin, meaning living in peaceful co-existence with the land.
+Further north west, there are two loops: the upper and middle trails.
+The outer three-kilometre loop is longer, and the middle 0.8-kilometre loop is much smaller.
+To hike the entire area took me approximately 1 hour and 15 minutes.

 Picnic Area